-If you’re looking for authentic experiences off the tourist trail, Nakhon Ratchasima (or Khorat as it’s colloquially known) is the place to go.
-Serving as the gateway to Thailand’s beautifully laid back Isan Province, it’s a great base for explorations of this authentic slice of the country.
+If you’re looking for a place in Thailand that’s off the tourist trail, but still lively, Nakhon Ratchasima (or Khorat as people usually call it) is the place to go.
+It’s one of the gateways to Thailand’s beautiful laid-back Isan Region, and I found it to be a great base for exploring this little-visited part of the country.

 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.